How to use your green bin

 Using the green bin for food and garden waste will divert 8,000 tonnes of waste per year from landfill and instead make compost.

 Prior to Recycling 2.0, more than 40 per cent of material in our rubbish bins was garden and food waste, with most of this being food waste.
 By simply putting food waste in the green bin, instead of the rubbish bin, you can make a big difference.

-This material is sent to a composting facility where it is recycled into compost.
-Composting decomposes the food and garden waste using oxygen, which prevents the release of harmful gases and creates useful material, like compost and soil conditioners, to put back into the earth.
+Food and garden materials from the green bin are composted.
+Composting decomposes the food and garden waste using oxygen, which prevents the release of harmful gases and creates useful material, like compost and mulch, to put back into the earth.

 Your green bin is collected weekly.

 Items accepted in your food and garden light green bin: